reedspool/html-wiki/entries/test/fixtures/test.md

 Here's a [/shortcut reference link with no associated reference link definition].
 I use a trick to generate reference link definitions for these on the fly.

+Here's a [link with a malformed space in the URL](oops can't have a space here), to show that my shortcut reference link trick doesn't apply to the normal Markdown link syntax.

 And some `inline code` as well as a codeblock:

 ```js